 - Probiotics are live beneficial bacteria that are naturally created by the process of fermentation in certain foods, or by the addition of probiotics to the diet.

 Garlic, onions and leeks are all excellent prebiotics for us, but as we know, they can be harmful to our pets and should NOT be fed.
-For this reason, our recipes encourage the addition of boiled cauliflower, celery, kale and asparagus to the homemade food as these vegetables are important prebiotics and are beneficial to our dog’s gut health.
+For this reason, our recipes encourage the addition of boiled cauliflower, cabbage, celery, kale and asparagus to the homemade food as these vegetables are important prebiotics and are beneficial to our dog’s gut health.

 Probiotics play such an important role in gut health and the overall health of not only ourselves, but our pets too.
 The study of the gut microbiome is a fascinating one as actually our bodies (and the bodies of our pets) are made up of more bacteria tiny cells than human cells!

 Probiotics are very sensitive and they are rendered inactive if subjected to heat so are ineffective if cooked.
 Please be aware of this with commercial dog food biscuits that claim to contain the essential probiotics – they will be cooked at very high temperatures to have a long shelf life!
 Another reason not to heat up the supplements that are added to homemade food, or the probiotics in the supplement will be killed.

 Benefits of probiotics for dogs